Hong Kong Braces For More Protests

 “I am deeply disappointed she did not withdraw the bill,” legislator Au Nok-hin told TIME.
 “There are still many people that will look for a chance to come out and protest again.”

+“They blame the protestors who threw stones on June 12.
+But the one who threw the first stone is Carrie Lam.
+She’s never stopped,” said lawmaker Kwok Ka-ki standing with protesters outside Lam’s office on Thursday afternoon.

 Further protests are already being planned beyond this weekend.
-The Civil Human Rights Front (CHRF), a coalition of pro-democracy groups which organized the protest marches to date, is encouraging Hongkongers to come out en masse on July 1—a politically charged date as it is the anniversary of the city’s handover to Chinese sovereignty.
+The Civil Human Rights Front (CHRF), a coalition of pro-democracy groups that organized the protest marches, is encouraging Hongkongers to come out en masse on July 1—a politically charged date as it is the anniversary of the city’s handover to Chinese sovereignty.

 —With reporting by Laignee Barron and Aria Hangyu Chen / Hong Kong